myramade/hbcu_alexa/README.md

 2. An AWS Educate account (if you are a student) or a personal aws.amazon.com account.

 ## Things Your Should Know
 Before you start building, let me give you an Alexa Skill theory crash course.
-Since we will get to building fairly quickly, there are a few things you should know:
+In order to get building fairly quickly, there are a few things you should know, including:

 - Basic Alexa Terminology
 - Parts of an Alexa Skill